Skip to content

 What payroll services do PEOs typically offer?

 The payroll services PEOs typically offer are payroll processing, tax withholding and filing, direct deposit, wage garnishment management, and time tracking integration.
-PEOs also ensure compliance with employment laws and regulations and reduce the risk of penalties.
+PEOs also confirm compliance with employment laws and regulations and reduce the risk of penalties.